Osher Lifelong Learning Institutes: OLLI program development

 In 2002 the Osher Foundation began making program development grants of $100,000 a year for up to three years to launch new OLLI programs.
 The initial focus was on California, which now has OLLI programs at seven University of California and 16 California State University campuses.
 In 2004 Osher established a National Resource Center (NRC) at USM to distribute information about effective educational programs for older adults via a web site, a research journal, and an annual conference.
 In October 2014 the NRC was relocated to Northwestern University's downtown Chicago, Illinois campus.
+In 2026, the OLLI at Colorado State University became the founding partner of the Institute for Shipboard Education, expanding opportunities for Osher members to participate in Semester at Sea's lifelong-learning program.

 Under current practices, if an OLLI program has 500 fee-paying members by the end of its fourth year, the university is eligible for a $1 million endowment grant from the Osher Foundation.
 When it reaches 1000 members, it is eligible for another $1 million endowment grant.
 As of 2015, the Osher Foundation was supporting 120 OLLI programs at universities and colleges in all 50 states and the District of Columbia.

 The Bernard Osher Foundation’s executive director is Barbro Sachs-Osher.